contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/03_saving.md

 At any time you can save the current and stable state into the drive.

+=> perhaps a simple but global workflow diagram

 ## Then you save into a drive

 Let's elaborate about the notions of drive, and containers.